-- Reject a call: > Options > Reject waiting call > OK

-- Accept a call: Accept ... speak to the new caller.
-The previous call is placed on hold.

-- End the call, resume the on-hold call:

-Press the End call key
+- Reject a call: > Options > Reject waiting call > OK - Accept a call: Accept ... speak to the new caller.
+The previous call is placed on hold. - End the call, resume the on-hold call: ▶ Press the End call key .

-The second call

 Conversation with three participants